Projects

 Subsurface microbial communities are the key catalysts controlling carbon transformations, and the taxonomic and genomic composition of communities provides a valuable time-integrated measure of the environmental conditions present in soils and sediments.
 Recent breakthroughs make it possible to access the genomic content of soil and sediment microbes in a high throughput fashion that is both rapid and inexpensive.
 The challenge is that the volume of data we recover is massive and complex.
 However, a promising approach to learning about soil and sediment conditions is via the metabolic states of the microbes that live there; information about soil O2 content, for example, could be gleaned by the relative quantities of aerobic and anaerobic bacteria in a sample.
 Put simply, can we figure out from sequence data who is an aerobe and who isn’t?

 Protein language models have highlighted a particularly promising approach for deducing physical and chemical conditions in the subsurface via microbial metabolic states captured within large genomic datasets that are routinely generated from global field sites.
-The Fischer team is collaborating with the Schmidt Academy on the development of software usable by geobiologists and environmental scientists for accurately determining key characteristics of microbial metabolism using protein language models.
+The Scholar worked on the development of software usable by geobiologists and environmental scientists for accurately determining key characteristics of microbial metabolism using protein language models.
 This approach takes significant advantage of the tens of millions of dollars spent training language models to represent proteins by the AI research teams.